yewstack/yew/docs/concepts/function-components.md

 ---
-title: Function Components
+title: Function components
 sidebar_label: Introduction
 description: Introduction to function components
 ---

 :::warning
-We're still working on function components and Hooks.
-They're not quite ready to be used yet.
+We're still working on function components and Hooks, so they're not *quite* ready to be used yet.
 If you'd like to help out, take a look at the [project board](https://github.com/yewstack/yew/projects/3) for a list of things that still need to be done.
 :::

 Function components are a simplified version of normal components.
 They consist of a single function that receives props and determines what should be rendered by returning `Html`.
 Basically, it's a component that's been reduced to just the `view` method.
 On its own that would be quite limiting because you can only create pure components, but that's where Hooks come in.
-Hooks allow function components to use state and other Yew features without implementing the `Component` trait.
+Hooks allow function components to maintain their own internal state and other Yew features without needing to manually implement the `Component` trait.

 ## Creating function components